tailhq/DynaML/_includes/home.md

 Currently DynaML has implementations of Least Squares Support Vector Machine (LS-SVM) for binary classification and regression.
 For further background consider [Wikipedia](https://en.wikipedia.org/wiki/Least_squares_support_vector_machine) or the [book](http://www.amazon.com/Least-Squares-Support-Vector-Machines/dp/9812381511).

-A good general introduction to Probabilistic Models for Machine Learning can be found [here](http://web4.cs.ucl.ac.uk/staff/D.Barber/textbook/131214.pdf) in [David Barber's](http://web4.cs.ucl.ac.uk/staff/D.Barber/pmwiki/pmwiki.php?n=Brml.HomePage) text book.
-The LS-SVM is equivalent to the class of models discussed in Chapter 18 (Bayesian Linear Models) of the book.

 Documentation
 =============